WiIIson/EMGFlow-Python-Package/docs/06 ExtractFeatures API.md

 **Description**

 Extracts usable features from two sets of `Signal` files (before and after being smoothed).
-Writes output to a new folder directory, mirroring the file hierarchy of the two inputs, and returns a dataframe copy of the results written.
-This assumes that both directories have the same internal file structure.
+Writes output to a new folder directory, as specified in `out_path`.
+Output is both saved to disk as a plaintext file, "Features.csv", and returned as a dataframe object.

 Components of a "`Signal` file":
 - Has a column named `Time` containing time indexes